fleger/genicons/README.md

 # genicons

-Command line shell script to generate XDG compliant icons from a single image.
+Command line shell script to generate XDG compliant icons from a single SVG or raster image.

 ## Installation